 - Current level 6 students and all previous graduates are eligible to apply.

-- GPA cohorts consisting of up to 10 students are formed every other term (3 times per year).
+- GPA cohorts consisting of up to 11 students are formed twice a year.
 Additional cohorts may be made depending on schedule, space, and number of program participants.

 - We may periodically hold a special audition to assess experienced improvisers that have not completed Level 6 or that graduated from our program more than 9 months prior to the program start date.